Keeping clients and staff safe during the coronavirus pandemic

 - Review your working practices to minimise the duration of contact with the client

-Risk assessment must include the specific risks related to coronavirus
+Your risk assessment must include the specific risks related to coronavirus

 As a hair salon or barbershop owner, you are obliged to look after your employees and clients to reduce risks to the lowest practicable level.
-It is essential that your risk assessment addresses the unique risks of COVID-19 to include measures that include maintaining the new social distancing rules of 1m with risk mitigation, if 2m isn’t viable, and implementing extra cleaning and hygiene measures.
+It is essential that your risk assessment addresses the unique risks of COVID-19 to include measures that include maintaining the social distancing rules (currently 1m with risk mitigation, if 2m isn’t viable) and implementing extra cleaning and hygiene measures.
 It is advised that you consult with and share the results of your risk assessment with your staff and publish the results.

 Keep a record of customers and visitors

-To be compliant with new regulations on NHS Test and Trace, you should have a system in place to collect the details of your clients.
+To be compliant with current regulations on NHS Test and Trace, you should have a system in place to collect the details of your clients.
 You probably will have one of these in place, but if you don’t you will need to devise a system that will work for you and is manageable.
 If you have employees, you should also keep a record of all staff and shift time on a given day.

 Any business that is found not to be compliant with these regulations will be subject to financial penalties.